KitronikLtd/pxt-kitronik-smart-greenhouse/f_DIYWaterLevelSensorTutorial.md

 ### Step 3
 **Smart Greenhouse Kit Only - Skip if using separate water tank**
 Take two crocodile leads and place one at each end of the water tank, taping them in place so that they're nearly touching the bottom.
-Connect one lead tp PIN0 on the Environmental Control Board, and the other lead to one of the 3V connections.
+Connect one lead to PIN0 on the Environmental Control Board, and the other lead to one of the 3V connections.

 ### Step 4
 The sensor is now complete, so fill the container/tank with water.